joeandrews/noir-web-starter/README.md

-# Getting Started with Create React App
+# Getting Started with Noir

+# Noir Tips

+This project needs you to read in the `acir` and `witness` in hex form to work.

+This is a known limitation that will be fixed soon.

+You will also need to feed in the ci

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).